-REASSEMBLY

-NOTE: Wheel bearing adjustment affects wheel seal and wheel bearing life.
-The first indication of excessive wheel end play is wheel seal leakage.
+Relubrication and final assembly:

 The axle must be level.
-If tires are mounted on the hub, use a wheel dolly and align the hub assembly with the spindle and push into position.
+Tire and wheel assembly should be removed from the wheel end before final assembly.
 Care should be taken to avoid contacting the spindle end during the assembly process.
 Caution must be exercised when installing the seal over keyways or threads.

-With the wheel dolly in place, fil l the hub cavity with clean oil.
+Fill the hub cavity with clean oil when using a hub installed wheel seal.
+When using a spindle installed wheel seal it is best to wait until the seal is pulled into the hub bore to add oil to the hub.
 This step is mandatory for proper bearing and seal performance.
 Apply clean oil to the outer bearing and place it in the h u b.
-Inspect the threads of the adjusting nuts and hand tighten prior to removing the wheel dolly.
+Inspect the threads of the adjusting nuts and hand tighten the spindle nut.

+CAUTION: Assure wheel bearings are properly set (See RP 618) Wheel bearing adjustment affects wheel seal life, wheel bearing life, and the life of tires.
+The first indication of excessive wheel end play is wheel seal leakage.

 Wheel ends with manually adjusted bearings require a minimum of 0.001" to a maxim u m of 0.005" end play for adequate seal and bearing performance.
 Performance improves as endplay decreases to 0.001".
 Compliance with end play requirements are verified with a calibrated dial indicator on every wheel end.
 Specific torquing procedures to achieve the end play tolerances are documented and available from the individual axle, bearing and seal suppliers.

 For hubs with Pre-adjusted and Unitized wheel bearings, follow the manufactures product specific installation instructions.

-NOTE: Never use an impact wrench to adjust wheel bearings.
+NOTE: Never use an impact wrench to adjust wheel bearings an tighten spindle nuts.

 4a.
-For steering axles and trailer axles only Install the hub cap using a new gasket and fill with clean oil to the proper level.
+For steer and trailer axles only Install the hub cap using a new gasket and fill with clean oil to the proper level.
 Allow time for the lubricant to pass through the outer bearing before rechecking to verify the final oi l level.
 Hub cap bolts should be torqued to the hub cap manufacturer's recommended torque specification in a star pattern.
 Check the hub cap vent plug to make certain the vent hole is clean.
 Reinsert the plug.

 4b.
 For drive axles only- Reinstall the axle shaft

 using a new gasket or gasket material.
 Torque the nuts to the manufacturer's specifications.
 If wheel hubs are equipped with oil fill/drain plugs, add a quart of oil to each wheel end.
+For hubs without fill plugs, it is required to top off the rear axle housing with the proper amount of lubricant, and then articulate the axle.

+Axle Articulation Procedure:

+add one quart to the fill plug, articulate axle for 5 minutes per side.

-For standard hubs, each side of the drive axle must be raised a minimum of eight inches for two to three minutes to move the lubricant into the opposite wheel end.
+jack up each side of the drive axle a minimum of eight inches for two to three minutes to move the lubricant into the opposite wheel end through the axle tube.

 Recheck the main sump for the proper oil level and top off the lubricant level if required.
-Make certain the main axle sump is filled to the proper level.
+Make certain the main axle sump is filled to the proper level such that the oil escapes by slightly seeping from the drive fill plug hole.